zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 If you have `enableGitInfo = false` (or don't have that line at all) in your `config.toml`, then `lastmod` date will be the `lastmod` value in your front matter.
 If you don't have `lastmod` in your front matter, it will fallback to `date`.

-For a deeper dive see the hugo docs for [Configure Dates](https://gohugo.io/getting-started/configuration/#configure-dates).
+For a deeper dive see the hugo docs for [configure dates](https://gohugo.io/getting-started/configuration/#configure-dates).

 ## Shortcodes